nbarikipoulos/poppy-robot-core/doc/api.md

 The main object of the module.
 The poppy object handles:
 - The robot descriptor aka the aliases and motors configuration,
-- The requesting object to the robot,
+- The object in charge of the requests to the robot,
 - At last the script execution engine.

-Note contrary to instantiating through the factory P.createPoppy, it does not automatically take into account settings of the .poppyrc file or passed through the CLI
+Note contrary to instantiating it through the factory P.createPoppy, it does not take into account settings from the .poppyrc file or passed through CLI flags.

 **Kind**: inner class of [<code>poppy-robot-client</code>](#module_poppy-robot-client)